October color on Pack Monadnock

 boston-skyline-cropped

 When I took my kids to Pack Monadnock when they were little, the first thing they wanted to check from the summit was whether it was “a Boston day,” clear enough to see Beantown’s skyline.
-Today was a Boston day.
+This was a Boston day.

 November, Naticook Lake

 I walked to Naticook Lake again this week – a familiar place to me in summer, but I’d never really noticed it in autumn before, so every recent walk there has been a little journey of re-discovery.
 I came across it in the oddest light late in the day.
 I saw the last of the colorful leaves floating on the lake, so out came the camera phone for a quick shot.
 When I reviewed the photo later, there was this muted hazy look.
 The camera itself was fine; other shots taken that day were sharp as could be.
 Somehow, I had caught the light on the lake at just the right time for this almost-smudgy look.
 I used a high-resolution setting, with Auto exposure and no adjustments to white balance.
-Had there been a macro setting, the shot would probably be clearer, but less interesting IMHO.
-I deleted a photo of the same scene taken on the “Cloudy” setting, because it imposed an unnatural shade of yellow on everything.

 The park has grown quiet with the athletic field no longer humming with youth football, now wrapped up for the season.
 Too cold for tennis, I guess, since the courts have been empty on my recent visits.
 I share the lakeshore with only a couple of people at a time, all of us just passing by on our walks, shedding our workdays one step at a time.